Fit k-nearest neighbor classifier

 | double

-— Leave-one-out cross-validation flag'off'
+— Leave-one-out cross-validation flag

-Leave-one-out cross-validation flag, specified as the comma-separated pair consisting of
+Leave-one-out cross-validation flag, specified as "on"

 or

 .
-If you specify 'Leaveout','on'
+If you specify Leaveout="on"

 NumObservations